‘I feel like I can hear that I sound more sure of myself and less afraid’: An Interview with Mae Muller

 ‘Gassed Up’, it’s called.

-Mollie: Oh, amazing.
+Oh, amazing.
 I’ll write that down so I do not forget.
 Right, so that’s all sort of the questions I had.
 Thank you so much for taking the time to chat with me.

-Mae Muller: Of course!
+Of course!

-Mollie: It was really lovely to meet you, and just best of luck for the album release in a couple of weeks.
+It was really lovely to meet you, and just best of luck for the album release in a couple of weeks.
 You’re gonna smash it and it will all be fine.
 Yeah, and just also thank you for being, as I said at the beginning, such an amazing ambassador for the country for Eurovision.

-Mae Muller: Thank you!
+Thank you!
 Of course!
 I mean, I had the best time ever so, you know.
 It was an honour, but thank you.

 Mae Muller’s debut album, ‘Sorry I’m Late’ will be released on 29th September 2023 via Universal Music and Capitol Records.
 You can listen to ‘MTJL’ here: